NBKRedSpy/QM_StopOnDetected/README.md

 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_StopOnDetected

 # Change Log
+## 2.1.0
+* Game But Workaround:  Workaround for game issue where allies also stop movement.
+Thanks to Steam user endersteve_mine for reporting this issue.

 ## 2.0.1
 * Fix:  Was black locking the game when a new level was generated.
 Thank you to Discord user Crd for reporting this.

 ## 2.0.0
 * Compatibility with 0.9.1.
 Removed the duplicate "stop on detection" that the base game now does.